OlivierLD/ROB/README.md

 #### Warning 3
 The code presented in this repo is designed to be as flexible and customizable as possible.
-Th execution of _**your**_ final product(s) will depend on the way you configure the builds and runtime configuration files.
+The execution of _**your**_ final product(s) will depend on the way you configure the builds and runtime configuration files.
-Example will be provided, but again, _as examples_.
+Examples will be provided, but again, _as examples_.
 There is no one-click definitive install in this repo, the packaging of what _**you**_ will deploy and run depends on what _**you**_ want.
 You might want:
 - A Multiplexer to read NMEA data from several sources (your NMEA station, several breakout boards), log them for replay or analysis, and forward a readable version of some of computed data to a small screen next to the chart table.